When will my child receive their bus pass?

 If your child loses their pass, your child can obtain a temporary travel slip from the school reception which will allow them to travel to school for two weeks whilst their replacement pass is being ordered.

 There is a £6.60 administration charge for the printing of a replacement pass.

 How do I get a replacement bus pass?

-A replacement bus pass can be ordered by either telephoning 01443 425001; Report a lost school bus pass online, or in person via the Council’s One4All Centres.
-You will need a credit or debit card to make payment over the phone, payment in cash can be made at the Council’s One4All Centres.
+A replacement bus pass can be ordered online, by telephoning 01443 425001, or in person via the Council’s One4All Centres.
+You will need a credit or debit card to make payment online or over the phone, payment in cash can be made at the Council’s One4All Centres.